Kyle-91990/Week-7-Deployment-and-DevOps-Essentials-Launching-Your-MERN-App/MERN_app_CI-CD_pipeline-master/README.md

 Go to <http://localhost:9001/gogsadmin> and create a Gogs repository using the + dropdown on the top right corner.
 Call it `mern_app` and hit the *Create Repository* button.

-To use the pipeline you need to clone the Gogs `mern_app` repository created above into a folder in your computer that must reside outside the folder where you cloned this [MERN_app_CI-CD_pipeline](https://github.com/ptavaressilva/MERN_app_CI-CD_pipeline) project.

 ```bash
 cd ..